boonsuli/trailerplan_auth_py/README.md

 #Python authentication API for TrailerPlan
 ## 1. Summary
 This project is a connection rest API designed with the django rest framework.
-It can be used with an front end designed with Angular, the repository is https://github.com/boonsuli/trailerplan-login-ng.
+It can be used with a front end designed with Angular, the repository is <https://github.com/boonsuli/trailerplan-login-ng>.

 In this backend project the features are :
 - login (signin)